mirajkhandaker/analyzenbd-user-management-task/README.md

     <env name="DB_CONNECTION" value="sqlite"/>
     <env name="DB_DATABASE" value=":memory:"/>
    ```
 - Open your terminal and run below command.
-It will run all the test.
+It will run all the test (Only unit test will run).
     ```
-    php artisan test
+    php artisan test --testsuite=Unit
     ```